 Paulo Chainho has been a supporter of TADS from the start, and provided the welcome address from the local operator Portugal Telecom.
 He gave a succinct review of the challenges not only telcos and developers face, but end users as well in the evolving app / services driven world.
 He highlighted a new project reThink, which is creating a new services paradigm to address these problems.
 Taking the best from the web to create an open distributed services framework.
 Its an interesting approach, that is definitely worth following.

 The Github repository for project reThink is here.
 Project reThink hopes at both the WebSummit and TADSummit (both are in Lisbon on adjacent weeks in November) to share their latest findings and get people hacking on their work so far.
 Interesting times 🙂

 Questions Received so far:

 - What is mean by service delivery?
-Is it required given the rise of cloud computing, xanax equivalent over the counter open source, APIs, and countless SaaS – services can easily pop up with an optimized delivery infrastructure?
+Is it required given the rise of cloud computing, open source, APIs, and countless SaaS – services can easily pop up with an optimized delivery infrastructure?